bianca9901/zen-zone/README.md

 ![Navigation](documentation/navigation.png)

 ### Landing page
-* The landing page image: The image gives a feel of our yoga studio and the text gives the visitor an impression of who and where we are.
+* The landing page displays the logo, navigation, a text about the studio and an image.
+This gives the visitor information about who and where we are.
 * The intention of the text selected for the landing page is to intrigue the visitor to want to learn more.
-The image selected intends to give a sense of tranquilness which matches the core of the company and the goal of the visitor wanting to take a class in yoga and wellness.
+* The image selected intends to give the visitor a visual presentation of the studio.
 ![Landing page](documentation/landing-page.png)

 ### Class selection section
-* This section is meant to describe the different classes so that the visitor can know our selections.
-The information should spark interest in the visitors and make them know what class they want to take.
+* This section is meant to describe the different classes the studio provides.
 ![Class selection section](documentation/class-selection-section.png)

 ###  Schedule section